 logo2

 Hafenreffer's pharmacy bottle was not listed in Old Copper Country Bottles.
-Without a town name embossed on the bottle, we must rely on local history to confirm its place in the Copper Country.
+Its few examples were found in the Copper Country, but without a town name embossed on the bottle, we must rely on local history information to confirm its provenance.

 Charles Hafenreffer was born in Mannheim, Germany on 31 Jul 1823 (1).
 In 1847, he graduated from the University of Heidelberg with an M.D.
 (1).
 After practicing medicine for the German government for five years, he immigrated to the U.S. in 1852 (1).
 He practiced medicine in St. Clair County, MI for one year (1,4), in Eagle River in Keweenaw County for two years (1), in Missouri for two years, and then in Sheboygan County, WI for two years (4).
 In 1859, he moved to Houghton and continued to practice as a surgeon and physician (1).

-It was announced in May 1884, that Dr. Maclane purchased Hafenreffer's drug business and medical practice, and that Hafenreffer was going to settle in Milwaukee (11).
+It was announced on 01 May 1884, that Dr. Maclane had purchased Hafenreffer's drug business and medical practice, and that Hafenreffer was going to settle in Milwaukee (11).
 "Maclane" or "Maclean" continued the practice (12), but then in Aug 1884, he sold the drug stand to Dr. J. P. Mason (13).
 Maclean found the winters to severe and was moving to Detroit (13).

 Newspaper ad - <i>Portage Lake Mining Gazette</i>, 01 Jun 1876